fjsanpedro/hellosign_downloader/README.md

 How it works
 ------------
-This project is created to perform a really short subset of actions, and the main one is to download documents.
+This project is created to perform a really short subset of actions which the main one is to download documents.
 The available commands are:
 * Download document(s) using their document id
 ```bash